quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint MUST NOT initiate a key update prior to having received an acknowledgment for a packet that it sent protected with keys from the current key phase.
-This ensures that keys are available to both peers before another can be initiated.
+This ensures that keys are available to both peers before another key update can be initiated.
 This can be implemented by tracking the lowest packet number sent with each key phase, and the highest acknowledged packet number in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.

 Note: